stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 ### Recommended Installation (Quick Start):

 Below are instructions for the recommended installation.
-This uses docker compose and an auto updating script to keep the application on the latest version.<br>
+This uses docker compose and an auto updating script to keep the app on the latest version.<br>

 #### Prerequisites:

-- Set up Slack Workspace and Application [here](#slack-configuration)
+- Set up Slack Workspace and app [here](#slack-configuration)
 - Retrieved Slack bot user and app tokens[here](#slack-tokens)
 - Generated a GitHub personal access token
 - Installed Docker and Docker Compose [here](https://docs.docker.com/engine/install/ubuntu/)